Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 What is Sumatriptan?

-Sumatriptan is a prescription medicine used to treat migraine attacks in adults.
-It belongs to a group of drugs called triptans, which are specifically designed for migraines.
-While it won’t prevent migraines or help with general headaches like cluster headaches, it can stop or ease symptoms once a migraine begins.
+The Sumatriptan drug is a clinically proven prescription medicine used exclusively to treat acute migraine attacks in adults.
+It belongs to a family of targeted headache drugs called triptans.
+While it won’t prevent migraines from happening, nor will it help with general headaches like cluster headaches, it can rapidly stop or ease symptoms once a migraine begins.

 How Does Sumatriptan Work?

-For best results, take it at the first sign of a migraine.
-It may still be effective later, but relief could take longer.
+For the best results, you must take it at the first sign of a migraine.
+It may still be effective if taken later in the attack, but complete relief could take longer.

 What Are the Benefits of Using Sumatriptan?

-Sumatriptan provides fast, targeted relief from migraine symptoms (Lipton et al, 2000).
-It is not a general painkiller and won’t treat other types of pain, but it can ease:
+The primary benefit is fast, targeted relief from debilitating migraine symptoms (Lipton et al, 2000)[3].
+Because it is not a general painkiller, it won’t treat other types of aches and pains, but it will successfully ease:

 • Throbbing migraine headaches